-I will be speaking on a webinar for Today’s Medical Developments, Aerospace Manufacturing & Design, and Today’s e-Mobility on looking at the supply chain heading into 2022 (the webinars will be archived as well).
+I spoke on a webinar for Today’s Medical Developments, Aerospace Manufacturing & Design, and Today’s e-Mobility on looking at the supply chain heading into 2022.
+Listen to the webinar here.
 Supply chain is the hot topic across the board.
 The answer is NO, supply chain will not get caught up anytime soon, certainly not before year-end and the holiday season.
 With that said, if you are waiting for supply chain to get caught up, you will be left in the dust.
 The proactive executives are not waiting for things to go back to normal.
 Instead, they are creating a next normal.

 One Tip to Implement This Week: